Wobi848/SiToolImageGenerator/README.md

 ## Description

 Si-Tool Image Generator is a simple web application that generates images for Si-Tool (BMR or DDC4000).
+The application also provides a download section for pre-created editor.xml files for both platforms.

 ## Getting Started